The What's, Why's and How-to's of Hormetic Stress

 At its core, it’s about exposing the body to stressors in just the right amounts to stimulate growth and resilience without causing harm.
 These low-dose stressors trigger a defensive response, much like flipping a switch to turn on the body’s internal repair mechanisms.

-This process not only strengthens the body’s stress response systems but can also enhance performance, longevity, and resistance to many different diseases.
+This process not only strengthens the body’s stress response systems but has also been shown to enhance performance, mental toughness, longevity, and resistance to many different diseases.

 The Importance of Hormetic Stress